Welcome new grad students!

 Find funding

-The Office of Fellowships and Funding Resources is the place to start when looking for graduate assistantships or fellowship funding for your graduate education.
+The Graduate School’s funding page is the place to start when looking for graduate assistantships or fellowship funding for your graduate education.
 The Office of Student Financial Aid can also help.

 Utilize professional development

 It’s never too early to start planning your path to success!
-Check out the Office of Professional Development’s online resources and mark your calendars for workshops.
+Check out our professional and career development resources and mark your calendars for upcoming workshops.

 Watch for GradConnections Weekly

-This weekly e-newsletter is a valuable source for information related to fellowships/funding, professional development workshops and events, academic deadlines and other timely information of interest to graduate students.
-New students for fall begin receiving GradConnections Weekly in September.
-New students for spring begin receiving the newsletter in January.
+This weekly e-newsletter is a valuable source for information related to fellowships/funding, professional development workshops and events, academic deadlines, and other timely information of interest to graduate students.
+Students starting their program in summer and fall begin receiving GradConnections Weekly the first week in September.
+Students starting their program in spring begin receiving the newsletter in late January.

 Graduate Student Life